https://newsletter.en.creamermedia.com

 "The understanding at this stage is that it will be a straight extension so all the countries that are currently beneficiaries of AGOA will therefore be included in the short-term extension, including South Africa," said Mlumbi-Peter.

-But ETM Analytics said in a research note that South Africa's inclusion is not guaranteed, citing its geopolitical stance on issues involving Russia, the Brics bloc, Israel, and Iran.
+But ETM Analytics said in a research note that South Africa's inclusion was not guaranteed, citing its geopolitical stance on issues involving Russia, the BRICS bloc, Israel and Iran.

-"Should South Africa be excluded, a ZAR sell-off would be possible, even if broader USD softness cushions the downside.
+"Should South Africa be excluded, a ZAR sell-off would be possible, even if broader US dollar softness cushions the downside.
 For now, however, momentum and carry appeal firmly support the rand," said the note.

-In fixed income, government bonds were flat in early deals, as the yield for debt maturing in 2035 fell half a basis point to 9.165%.
+In fixed income, government bonds were flat, with the yield for debt maturing in 2035 at 9.17%.

 Edited by Reuters